-Almost without exception, anthology horror movies require a creative genius.
-We are talking about movies that endeavor to tell a series of engaging, self-contained stories that must also contribute to a common theme.
+Almost without exception, horror anthology movies require a creative genius.
+We’re talking about movies that endeavor to tell a series of engaging, self-contained stories that must also contribute to a common theme.
 It is economics in storytelling to the extreme.
 Most of these movies are 100 minutes or less.
 More often than not, they can contain anywhere from 3-5 stories.
 The best horror anthology movies will hit you hard with one tale after another.
 Each one will build on not only a consistent narrative thread, but on your ability to sustain one dread-inducing horror story after another.
 It’s not an easy feat.

 There are dozens of anthology horror movies.
 Only a few can qualify as the best anthology horror films of all time.
 Again, it isn’t easy to juggle multiple stories with running times that leave little margin for error.

 We love those anthologies for whatever reason explains our love of hearing several horror stories in a row.
 Horror sometimes speaks to our need to push ourselves.
 It could be argued that anthologies appeal to our desire to see just how much we can take.
 After all, who only wants to hear one ghost story around the campfire?
 No one.
 That’s silly.
 Anthology horror can be brutal, but it’s still easier to digest than a single movie assaulting our senses at a blistering pace over a longer period of time.

 And keep in mind that this list of tales of terror is ranked chronologically. #1 isn’t necessarily the best anthology horror movie ever made.

 The Best Horror Anthology Movies